imgopi41/Pizza-Sales-Dashboard/README.md

 7. **Bottom 5 Best Sellers by Revenue, Total Quantity & Total Orders**:  Create a bar chart showcasing the Buttom 5 worst selling Pizza's  based on the Revenue, Total Quantity, Total Orders.
 This chart will enable us to identify underperforming or less popular pizza options.

+**IV.
+Procedures:**

+**Data Gathering & Data Cleaning:**

+Imported CSV file to excel.
+Performed various activities like checking for duplicates & removing it, And transforming the data into a format that can be easily analyzed.

+**V. Steps involved in this Analysis:**

+👉 **Data Gathering** : I have imported CSV file to Excel.

+👉 **Data Cleaning:** Ensuring accurate and reliable results.

+👉**Data Processing:** Transforming raw data into a structured format.

+👉**Data Analysis:** Uncovering Patterns, Trends, and correlations.

+👉**Interactive Dashboard:** Presenting the findings in a visually appealing manner.

+👉**Insights:** Extracting valuable information to drive growth.

+**VI.
+Applications & Future enhancements**

+An Interactive personalized Dashboards and reports on Pizza Sales has created.
+This type of Dashboards shows you the improvement and growth of your Sales, Displaying of your sales can be yearly, Monthly, Weekly, Daily and also sales can be calculated by hourly wise too.
+Widely used to show the reports of company sales in Pictorial format which helps clients to understand sales in depth